crowhound/SF-Sprite-Tools/README.md

-# Alpha Stage Disclaimer
+# Pre-Alpha Stage Disclaimer
-Please note this package is currently in the alpha stages.
+Please note this package is currently in the pre-alpha stages.
 Somethings might get moved, renamed, pushed into a new namespace or have the accessor type be changed.
-Once alpha 3 comes around this should not be a worry though.
+Once pre-alpha three comes around this should not be a worry though.

 # Important for proper installation.